-Assault is considered a criminal charge in the state of Texas and prosecutors take this crime very seriously, especially if any type of weapon is involved.
-Assault charges can result from something as seemingly minor as a threat of bodily harm to someone else, including a spouse or family member.
-So while it is understood that disagreements between people can sometimes become tense and cause them to act in ways they would not otherwise, when such actions result in aggression and harm, legal action may result.
+Assault is considered a criminal offense in the state of Texas and prosecutors take this crime very seriously.
+A person commits this crime if they intentionally, knowingly, or recklessly cause bodily injury to another person.
+Assault charges can also result from something as seemingly minor as a threat of bodily harm to someone else, including a spouse or family member.
+So, while it is understood that disagreements between people can sometimes become tense and cause them to act in ways they would not otherwise, when such actions result in aggression and harm, legal action may result.
 That is because any kind of threat of a violent attack, with or without the involvement of a dangerous weapon, can be considered assault.
 In other words, under Texas law, an individual can be charged with assault even if no physical contact between parties actually occurs.
-If you’re facing assault charges, contact our Houston assault lawyer at Darrow Law Firm.
+However, these charges usually result from causing “bodily injury.”
+If you’re facing assault charges, contact our Houston assault lawyer at Darrow Law Firm, P.C..

 Additionally, according to Texas criminal law, assault can be charged if you:

 - Intentionally, knowingly, or recklessly cause any type of bodily injury to another person (including your spouse or other family members)

 - Intentionally or knowingly have or cause physical contact with someone else in a way that the person knows or reasonably believes that the contact will be regarded as offensive or provocative